Qadr Spooner

-Early life and high school
+Early life

 Qadr Spooner, born and raised in Brossard, Québec, grew up with his two younger brothers, who shared his love of football.
 His father wasn't around much, while his mother was constantly working.
 He played bantam football with the Greenfield Park Packers, in which he played as a defensive lineman.
 He also played at the midget level of football, while he attended Centennial High School.

-During this time, his long-time D-line coach, Jim Gingera, noticed that even though Spooner stood out as a D-lineman, he knew he would also make an excellent offensive lineman.
+During this time, his long-time D-line coach, Jim Gingera, noticed that even though Spooner stood out as a D-lineman, he knew he would also make offensive lineman.
 In his second year of midget, his team, the Packers, were short of men on the O-line and so Spooner was put there for the time being.
 He much preferred being a defensive lineman but he did excel greatly on the O-line.

 After some trouble at his school and being at risk of dropping out, he left Centennial and went to an alternate program to focus on academics.
 There, his teacher really helped him get back on track with school, while also balancing a job to stay out of poverty, and he left the program early to go back to Centennial, where he graduated on time.